AdaGold/standalone-exercises/erb-practice.md

 ## Setup

-We are setting up an online shopping system like Etsy (not really, but bare with me).
+We are setting up an online shopping system like Etsy (not really, but bear with me).

 The database will need to track: